Neuropixels PXI#

 All probe types include a Reference drop-down menu that can be used to select one of the following reference types:

-• External (default) - references signals to the dedicated reference pad on the probe/flex cable.
+External (default) - references signals to the dedicated reference pad on the probe/flex cable.
 This pad can be connected to a wire immersed in saline above the brain (for acute recordings) or a screw embedded in the skull (for chronic recordings).
-It’s common to connect the reference pad to the ground pad, to avoid the need for additional wires.
+It’s common to use a wire to bridge the reference pad to the ground pad, to avoid the need for a separate reference wire.

 Note